hannahmthompson/adelgid_models/README.md

 * `./hemlock_adelgid/` is the directory containing the Hemlock-Adelgid model files
     * `h_likely_mortality_value.m` uses the hemlock time series data to find a proportion tips alive value where tree mortality is likely
     * `ha_data.xlsx` contains the data used in the Hemlock-Adelgid model
-    * For Group $i=1,2$
+    * For Group _i=1,2_
-        * `ha_group_i_longterm.m` plots the model results over a longer time using the optimal parameter values found through the parameter estimation for Group $i$ for the Hemlock-Adelgid model
+        * `ha_group_i_longterm.m` plots the model results over a longer time using the optimal parameter values found through the parameter estimation for Group _i_ for the Hemlock-Adelgid model
-        * `ha_group_i_paraest.m` is the parameter estimation for Group $i$ for the Hemlock-Adelgid model
+        * `ha_group_i_paraest.m` is the parameter estimation for Group _i_ for the Hemlock-Adelgid model
-        * `ha_group_i_plot.m` plots the data and model results using the optimal parameter values found through parameter estimation for Group $i$ for the Hemlock-Adelgid model
+        * `ha_group_i_plot.m` plots the data and model results using the optimal parameter values found through parameter estimation for Group _i_ for the Hemlock-Adelgid model
-        * `ha_group_i_scenarios.m` determines if/when model simulation results reach the proportion tips alive value likely to result in hemlock mortality for varying initial conditions for Group $i$ for the Hemlock-Adelgid model
+        * `ha_group_i_scenarios.m` determines if/when model simulation results reach the proportion tips alive value likely to result in hemlock mortality for varying initial conditions for Group _i_ for the Hemlock-Adelgid model
-        * `ha_group_i_scenarios_plot.m` plots model simulation results for various initial conditions for Group $i$ for the Hemlock-Adelgid model
+        * `ha_group_i_scenarios_plot.m` plots model simulation results for various initial conditions for Group _i_ for the Hemlock-Adelgid model
     * `ha_scenarios_heatmap.R` plots the results of the varied initial condition scenarios as a heatmap for both groups for the Hemlock-Adelgid model

 ## Parameter Estimation